-Little Girl Found With Wads Of Cash, Explanation Moves Internet To Tears
+Little Girl Found With Wads Of Cash Has Explanation That Moves Internet To Tears

 Marilyn Caylor 2/7/2018

 When Julie Bryan gave birth to her daughter, Addie, she had no idea her little girl would be spending most of her young life at the Texas Scottish Rite Hospital in Dallas, Texas.
 Addie was born with Larsen syndrome, which is a rare condition that causes abnormal development of the bones.

 Unfortunately, little Addie was born with her legs "backwards."
 At just 5 days old, she was outfitted with her first cast, but it wouldn't be the last.
 In the coming years, the young girl would go through what mom estimates to be around 60 or 70 casts, with an additional four surgeries on top of that.